-Sisters Laura Jean and Beth Ellen come from an enormous family, and with every event came a signature dish from each family member.
-The two grew up in their nanna’s kitchen, a place that may as well have been a baking wonderland; unearthing the secrets behind what makes a cake extra delicious.
+Sisters Laura Jean and Beth Ellen grew up in an enormous family; with every event came a signature dish from each family member.
+The two grew up in their nanna’s kitchen, that may as well have been a baking wonderland; unearthing the secrets behind what makes a cake extra delicious.
 As with any baking wonderland, there were always fresh cakes ready to be devoured with a hot cup of tea.

-Laura and Beth realised that these recipes, no matter how great they were, were at risk of being lost in their nanna’s kitchen.
+Jean and Ellen realised that these recipes, no matter how great they were, were at risk of being lost in their nanna’s kitchen.
 So they created a cookbook.
 Everything in the 112 page Pass It Down represents the kinsfolk.
-From the photos taken by the sisters, to the stunning detail of borrowed crockery and doilies from family, Laura and Beth have put together the cookbook with sincerely stunning detail.
-Holding Pass It Down might as well transport you to their hospitable, always-something-baking kitchen.
+From the photos taken by the sisters, to the stunning detail of borrowed crockery and doilies from family, Jean and Ellen have put together the cookbook with sincerely stunning detail.
+Holding the Pass It Down might as well transport you to their hospitable, always-something-baking kitchen.

 Tim Fisher: When did the idea first form to publish a book?
 Was it an idea you’d been carrying around for a long time?

 Beth Ellen: It was about 4 years ago that I first had the idea.
 I was visiting my great aunt in the country and she was icing some of her famous ‘kisses’.
 My sister and I always loved chatting to her about her baking and whenever she would give us one of her recipes she use to fossick through all of these gorgeous little notebooks with hand written recipes.
 I guess it made us wonder might happen to them all once she was no longer able to make them.
 At that same time my nanna was in a nursing home and she wasn’t well enough to bake anymore, we thought it might be a pretty special thing if we could collate them all.